Serious reform can only be delivered by building alliances with mainstream leaders in Europe.

 The reforms we need to European institutions to make them more effective and responsive to meet the needs of Member States, to make the EU more accountable to its citizens, cannot be achieved without major allies from other countries.
 Britain’s interests and influence in Europe will suffer as a result of Cameron’s decision.

 Glenis Willmott MEP Labour’s leader in EuropeLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.